cran/FFTrees/README.md

 ## References

-We had a lot of fun creating **FFTrees** and hope you like it too!
-As a comprehensive, yet accessible introduction to FFTs, we recommend reading our article in the journal *Judgment and Decision Making* ([2017](https://doi.org/10.1017/S1930297500006239)), entitled *FFTrees:
+We had fun creating the **FFTrees** package and hope you like it too!
+As a comprehensive, yet accessible introduction to FFTs, we recommend our article in the journal *Judgment and Decision Making* ([2017](https://doi.org/10.1017/S1930297500006239)), entitled *FFTrees:
 A toolbox to create, visualize,and evaluate fast-and-frugal decision trees* (available in